Our Industry

 The Economy

-Trucking and logistics support nine other critical infrastructure sectors: energy and utilities, information and communication technology, finance, health, food, water, safety, government, and manufacturing, connecting consumers, business, and international markets vital to our economy.
+The province's export-focused economy heavily relies on truck transport, with the industry accounting for 4.57% of Saskatchewan's GDP in 2021.
+Additionally, the trucking and logistics sector underpins nine other critical infrastructure sectors, including energy and utilities, information and communication technology, finance, health, food, water, safety, government, and manufacturing, connecting consumers, businesses, and international markets vital to our economy.

 The Environment